Cazta/data_analytics_real_estate/README.md

 ### Requirements

-pyenv
-python==3.9.8

-### Environment

 This repo contains a requirements.txt file with a list of all the packages and dependencies you will need.
 Environment running on Python

+### Environment

+    pyenv local 3.9.8
+    python -m venv .venv
+    source .venv/bin/activate
+    pip install --upgrade pip
+    pip install -r requirements.txt